Back pain is one of the world’s biggest health problems and is something that most people will experience during some stage in their lives.

 - Nearly 4 in 10 office workers will experience lower back pain.

-According to an in-depth analysis published in the Global Burden of Disease Study 2017, back pain was the leading cause of disability worldwide and prevents people from not only working, but from doing everyday simple activities.
+According to the World Health Organization, back pain is the leading cause of disability worldwide and prevents people from not only working, but from doing everyday simple activities.[2]

 Research by the Mayo Clinic also found that a back problem is the third most common reason for a visit to the doctor’s office.